What is Implied Volatility in Options?

 Implied Volatility Example

 Pixer LLP stocks are currently trading at $50 per share in the market.
-If the market assumes that the price of the share is going to rise which will result in an increased demand for the shares.
-Since the demand for the shares increases, there will be an increase in the implied volatility which will make the premium for the option much higher.
+Suppose the market assumes that the price of the share is going to rise, which will result in an increased demand for the shares.
+Since the demand for the shares increases, there will be an increase in the implied volatility, which will make the premium for the option much higher.

 - 20% of $50 upwards is $60